azizbabu/movie-system/readme.md

 ## About Movie Sytem

 Movie Sytem is a API that is used to build a movie making system.
 It makes easy way to build movie system.
-Here we used laracrud, Dingo and laravel password API that  attempt to take the pain out of development by easing common tasks used in the majority of movie projects
+Here we used <a href="https://github.com/digitaldreams/laracrud">Laracrud</a> ,<a href="https://github.com/dingo/api">Dingo</a>  and <a href="https://laravel.com/docs/5.6/passport">laravel password</a>  API that  attempt to take the pain out of development by easing common tasks used in the majority of movie projects

 Movie Sytem is accessible, yet powerful, providing tools needed for large, robust applications.